Façade and parking inspection

-Le new Chapter VIII / Building du security code of the Régie du bâtiment du Québec (RBQ) came into force on 18 March 2013.
-Now, the group of co-owners or the owners of a residential building have the obligation to have a thorough and periodic inspection of the facades of high-rise buildings (by engineers or architects) and parking lots staged with professionals (engineers).
-This requirement of the RBQ aims to improve the safety of all buildings of five (5) floors and more above ground and equipment intended for the use of the public.
+Le new Chapter VIII / Building du security code of the Régie du bâtiment du Québec (RBQ), came into force on March 18, 2013.
+From now on, the group of co-owners or the owners of a residential building are required to have the facades inspected exhaustively and periodically. high-rise buildings (by engineers or architects) and multi-storey car parks with professionals (engineers).
+This RBQ requirement thus aims to improve the safety of all buildings with five (5) floors or more above ground and equipment intended for public use.

 Role of the engineer

 Our role in inspecting the facades of a building, in order to ensure public safety, is to:

 - Discover the pathologies related to the facades of the studied building;